deobibila/portfolio-website/_posts/about-me.md

 ---
 title: "A Bit About Me"
-excerpt: "Life took an unexpected turn, but sometimes, redirection leads to a deeper purpose.""
+excerpt: "Life took an unexpected turn, but sometimes, redirection leads to a deeper purpose."
 date: "2025-05-25"
 ---